CopterExpress/clover/docs/en/copterhack2022.md

 # CopterHack 2022

-CopterHack 2022 is a team competition for the development of open-source projects for the Clover quadcopter platform.
-CopterHack 2022 will have two tracks: "Innovative Solutions" and "Company cases".
+CopterHack 2022 is an international open-source project development competition for aerial robotics.
+CopterHack 2022 will have two tracks: "Open category" and "Company cases".

 To read the articles of the CopterHack 2021 finalist teams, follow the link: https://clover.coex.tech/ru/copterhack2021.html

 ## What does participation in CopterHack give?

-1. Personal growth

-Join the community of like-minded people: [DroneCode](https://t.me/DroneCode), [COEX: helpdesk](https://t.me/COEXHelpdesk), [the participants of previous years](https://t.me/CopterHack).

-Publish your work on the site documentation "Clover".
-You can use the project in other projects and project activities (at school, university).

-2. Mentorship
+1. Mentorship

 Get advice, technical support, and expert evaluation of your project throughout the entire life cycle.

 From the idea to the product level.
 Develop your idea in partnership with COEX.

-3. Prize fund
+2. Prize fund

-  * The direction of Innovative Solutions involves the following prizes from COEX based on the results of the jury evaluation at the final round:
+  * The "Open category" direction involves the following prizes from COEX based on the results of the jury evaluation at the final round:
   1st place - $3000
   2nd place - $2000
   3rd place - $1000